 Paid rates are incredibly pricey.
 Expect to pay anywhere from $500 to $1,500 per night with average standard room rates of $800 per night!

-Hot Tip: Enjoy island-by-island tips on the best attractions, beaches, dining, and more in our Ultimate Travel Guide to Hawaii – Best Things to Do, See and Enjoy!
+Hot Tip: Enjoy island-by-island tips on the best attractions, beaches, dining, and more in our Ultimate Travel Guide to Hawaii – Maui and Kauai and Oahu, Big Island, and Lanai.

 The Grand Hyatt Abu Dhabi Hotel & Residences Emirates Pearl is one of the crown jewels of Abu Dhabi’s West Corniche district.
 This sprawling high-rise hotel is set on the Abu Dhabi waterfront and has elegant rooms in a bright setting.